Commitment and innovation define U.S. cotton production. Over the last 35 years, the commitment of U.S.

 the near future.

-Fieldprint® Calculator, was also set.
+in the Fieldprint® Calculator, was also set.
 The Fieldprint Calculator

 is the tool that will measure progress and each environmental KPI.